mobilerobot-io/mobilerobot.io/content/projects/control-system/_index.md

 ---
-title: Control System
+title: Control Systems
 description: >
   One of the most complex aspects of a self navigating vehicle is the control system.
 date: 2019-03-14
-category: software
+category: project
 ---

 This project, the control system will determine how easy or difficult it will